 The first explorers and early tourists experienced the cave by the flickering light of a flame.
 Carry your candle lantern, watch the dancing shadows on marble walls, and imagine yourself back in time.
 Follow your guide and feel like one of the first people ever to explore a cave.
 This adventure lasts 60-minutes.
 Tours are limited to 12 people.
 Children must be 10 years or older.
-The candlelight tour is the last tour of the day.
+The candlelight tour is offered in the summer and is the last tour of the day.
 Go to Plan Your Visit for seasons and hours.

 First come first serve tickets available daily.
 Reservations recommended but not required.
 Visit the Illinois Valley Visitor Center in Cave Junction for daily updates.